 Apply for funding to build a secondary or backyard suite on your property: Secondary and Backyard Suite Incentive Program

-The Secondary and Backyard Suite Incentive Program helps homeowners create affordable housing on their property.
-Homeowners can apply for a loan to build a secondary or backyard suite on the property of their primary residence.
-The suite is for family members or to provide affordable housing for non-family members.
+The Secondary and Backyard Suite Incentive Program helps homeowners create supportive housing for family members or affordable housing for tenants on their property.
+Homeowners can apply for a forgivable loan to build a secondary or backyard suite on the property of their principal residence.
 You can apply anytime.

 Funding amount